The Home Depot Inc: An Exploration into Its Intrinsic Value

 Discounted Free Cash Flow Model

 GuruFocus also provides the calculation using the traditional approach of free cash flow.
-Using trailing twelve month(ttm) Free Cash Flow per Share as a parameter, the DCF intrinsic value based on free cash flow is $408.75.
-This valuation indicates that the The Home Depot Inc is modestly undervalued, accompanied by a margin of safety of 12.98%.
+Using trailing twelve month(ttm) Free Cash Flow per Share as a parameter, the DCF intrinsic value based on free cash flow is $373.43.
+This valuation indicates that the The Home Depot Inc is fair valued, accompanied by a margin of safety of 2.95%.
 You can always switch to using Free Cash Flow per Share to calculate the real DCF model on our DCF calculator page.

 The Bottom Line